Good corporate governance is a foundation attribute for a healthy organisation.

 The Company shall be managed by a Board of Directors made up of 14 Directors at maximum, who need not be shareholders and who are appointed by the General Meeting of the Shareholders for a term not exceeding six years.

-The Board of Directors is currently composed by 12 members, two executive directors and 10 non-executive directors, five of whom are independent.
+The Board of Directors is currently composed by 12 members, two executive directors and 10 non-executive directors, four of whom are independent.

 The mandates of the non-executive directors were renewed at the Annual Shareholders meeting on 28 April 2021 for a period of three years, except for James Singh whose mandate was renewed for one year.
 The mandates of the executive directors were also renewed at the Annual Shareholders meeting on 28 April 2021 for a period of three years.